pablodecm/phd_thesis/src/103_chapter_3.md

 to $\mathcal{O}(10^8)$ in
 the detector interaction latent space $\mathcal{Z}_d$ and also the observable readout space $\mathcal{X}$.
-In the factorisation presented in [Equation @eq:factor_joint], the dependency on the parameters has only be made explicit for $p( z_i|\boldsymbol{\theta})$ and $p ( \boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}, z_i)$, that is because the theoretical parameters of interest $\boldsymbol{\theta}$
+In the factorisation presented in [Equation @eq:factor_joint], the dependence on the parameters has only be made explicit for $p( z_i|\boldsymbol{\theta})$ and $p ( \boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}, z_i)$, that is because the theoretical parameters of interest $\boldsymbol{\theta}$